Vinduja Menon: Background

 Vinduja made her movie debut as a child in the movie, Onnanam Kunnil Oradi Kunnil, released in 1985.
 She is a former Kalathilakam from Kerala School Kalolsavam in 1991, and the first artiste from Thiruvananthapuram to receive this honor.
-She studied at H.H.
-Maharani Sethu Parvathi Bai N.S.S.
-College for Women in Karamana and did masters in Government College for Women, Thiruvananthapuram.
+She studied at NSS College for Women in Karamana and did masters in Government College for Women, Thiruvananthapuram.
 She is conferred doctorate from Madurai Kamaraj University.
 She started her career as a drama artist.

 Personal life

 Her father is K.P.
 Vishwanathan Menon, a Government officer, and her mother is Kalamandalam Vimala Menon, founder of Kerala Natya Academy, a prestigious dance institution.
 She has a brother, Vinod Kumar.
 She is married to Rajesh Kumar and has a daughter, Neha.
 She lives in Malaysia with her family and teaches dance under Kerala Natya Academy and occasionally acts in serials.
 She has also been a judge on the reality show "Dance Party" on Kairali TV.